-&lt;sup>2It is common, in the literature, to measure the quality level of a commodity by its unit value (see e.g. Greenaway et al. 1995 and Wooldridge 2002).
-Noticeable exceptions are Hallak and Schott (2008) and Khandelwal (forthcoming), that disentangle unit values into quality and quality-related price components.
+$^{2}$ It is common, in the literature, to measure the quality level of a commodity by its unit value (see e.g. Greenaway et al. 1995 and Wooldridge 2002).
+Noticeable exceptions are Hallak and Schott (2011) and Khandelwal (2010) which disentangle unit values into quality and quality-related price components.

-&lt;sup>3See Baldwin and Harrigan (forthcoming) for an excellent recapitulation of these approaches and an exposition of their empirical implications.
+$^{3}$ See Baldwin and Harrigan (2011) for an excellent recapitulation of these approaches and an exposition of their empirical implications.

-ners -productivity, factor endowments, capability, consumer preferences or income- and the features of trade.
-More productive firms supply higher-quality products, earn larger profits and are more likely exporters, while richer countries tend to consume and import commodities of higher quality.
+and are more likely to be exporters, whereas richer countries tend to consume and import commodities of higher quality.
 Our paper is also related to two other strands of literature.
-The first investigates trade with quality-differentiated products (see, e.g., Eaton and Kierzkowski 1984; Shaked and Sutton 1984; Flam and Helpman 1987; Motta et al. 1997; Frascatore 2001; Cabrales and Motta 2001; Schott 2004; Hallak 2006; Choi et al. 2006; Sutton 2007).
-A second stream analyzes the optimal trade policy under trade with quality-differentiated products, and includes papers such as (Herguera et al., 2002; Zhou et al., 2002; Saggi and Sara, 2008).

-The two distinguishing features of our approach are (i) the focus on strategic interaction with quality choice as a strategic instrument and (ii) the elimination of any supply-side differences among trading partners.
+The first investigates trade with quality-differentiated products (see, e.g., Eaton and Kierzkowski 1984; Shaked and Sutton 1984; Flam and Helpman 1987; Motta et al. 1997; Frascatore 2001; Cabrales and Motta 2001; De Fraja and Norman 2004; Schott 2004; Hallak 2006; Choi et al. 2006; Sutton 2007).
+A second stream of literature analyzes the optimal trade policy under trade with quality-differentiated products, and includes papers such as Herguera et al. (2000, 2002), Zhou et al. (2002), Boccard and Wauthy (2005) and Saggi and Sara (2008).
+With respect to the extant literature on quality, trade, and distance, the two distinguishing features of our approach are (i) the focus on strategic interaction with quality choice as a strategic instrument and (ii) the elimination of any supply-side differences among trading partners.

+In a nutshell, the mechanism we identify is the following.
+Distance, through transport costs, imposes an anticompetitive burden on exporting firms, which is heavier the farther away the destination market is.
+Exporting firms strategically react by increasing the quality level of their goods -thus making them more attractive to consumers- so as to (partially) recover the competitive edge eroded by distance.
 Our modeling choice proves to be useful in two respects.
-First, it identifies a new force shaping trade flows, which is based on the effect exerted by distance on the firms' strategic behavior both in price and non-price competition.
-Second, it allows to clearly distinguish between the price-setting and the quality choice (product design) activities, so that empirical implications for prices and qualities are drawn separately.
-As a last remark, we would like to stress that we are fully convinced that supply- and demand-side drivers play a crucial role in shaping trade flows, nonetheless we believe that our work sheds light on a novel, complementary mechanism that has been neglected so far.
+First, it identifies a new force shaping trade flows, which is based on the effect exerted by distance on firms' strategic behavior both in price and non-price competition.
+Second, it allows us to clearly distinguish between the price-setting and the quality choice (product design) activities, so that empirical implications for prices and qualities are drawn separately.
+As a last remark, we would like to stress that we are fully convinced that supplyand demand-side drivers play a crucial role in shaping trade flows.
+Nonetheless, we believe that our work sheds light on a novel, complementary mechanism that has been neglected thus far.